 The advances in short-run digital printing now make it easier than ever before to produce printed books in a viable and economical way.
-Books can readily be ordered in small, manageable quantities, and the finished copies are now as professional in appearance as those produced by more traditional litho print-runs.
+Books can readily be ordered in small, manageable quantities, while the finished copies are as professional in appearance as those produced by more traditional litho print-runs.
+At SPP we're perhaps a bit fussy about it all, but the presentation really matters.

 It's also possible to set up Print-on-Demand (POD) for a book, whereby copies can be ordered, printed and despatched on demand - even as a single copy.
 However POD does have a significant bearing on the necessary selling price, so the decision on how to print will vary from title to title.